hayfield/SRJS/README.md

 ## Docs

+## Downloading SRJS

+The latest (possibly unstable) version of SRJS can be downloaded as a [zip](https://github.com/hayfield/SRJS/zipball/master).

+Alternatively, older versions of the code, which should be less prone to problems, have been [tagged](https://github.com/hayfield/SRJS/tags) and can be downloaded from there.
+The higher the tag number, the more recent the code.

 ## Running SRJS

 SRJS will run in the latest versions of [Chrome](http://www.google.com/chrome/) and [Firefox](http://www.mozilla.org/firefox/).
 Switching tabs while it is running will cause strange things to happen.
 Vision code will not work correctly unless your graphics card supports [WebGL](http://get.webgl.org).